 Natural Sunlight - Getting outside more regularly can to increase the amount of natural sunlight you are exposed to.
 Head out doors during your lunch break, particularly on brighter days.

-Exercise - Increasing the amount of exercise you do, and taking it outdoors as much as possible.
-This is a perfect seasonal affective disorder treatment because it naturally increases the amount of serotonin you produce, immediately, and the effects can last for hours.
+Exercise - Increasing the amount of exercise you do, & taking it outdoors as much as possible.
+This is a perfect seasonal affective disorder treatment because it naturally increases the amount of serotonin you produce, immediately, & the effects can last for hours.

 Healthy Diet - Try to make healthy food choices such as avoiding any sugary or processed foods that will instantly reduce your energy.
 Whole wheat and oats are good energy releasers.
 Fruit and vegetables will keep your immune system in tip top condition.
 Some people find taking a supplement of vitamin B12 and vitamin D is also helpful.